benschwarz/cache.js/readme.md

 ## Build

-If you're on a mac, you can run the build process—You'll need the google closure compiler installed, but it will package `cache.js` into `cache.min.js`.
+If you're on a mac, run `rake build`—You'll need the google closure compiler installed, but it will package `cache.js` into `cache.min.js`.
 Then it'll automagically make a commit describing what you've done.
 Magic.

 ## Hall of fame
 These contributors will be upheld in the record books as those of fine character and dignity.
 Eternal greatness ensues.